Good Intentions (Justified): Plot

 Boyd (Walton Goggins) accuses Duffy (Jere Burns) of sabotaging the drug shipment but Duffy claims not to be involved.
-They then starts rounding up a list of possible suspects.
+They then start rounding up a list of possible suspects.
 Raylan (Timothy Olyphant) and Alison (Amy Smart) are about to have sex in Monroe's (Xander Berkeley) mansion when a man named Henry Granger (Scott Anthony Leet) shows up outside with a baseball bat.
 When Raylan questions if Monroe sent him, Granger leaves.

 The next day, Monroe has been released on bail but reaffirms to Raylan that he didn't send anyone to threaten him the previous night.
 Art (Nick Searcy) discovers the threat and orders Rachel (Erica Tazel) to stay with Raylan in Monroe's mansion, much to Raylan's annoyance.
-Meanwhile, Paxton (Sam Anderson) recovers from his coma but Mooney (William Gregory Lee) tells him that Boyd will not be prosecuted for anything even if Mara (Karolina Wydra) changes her testimony.
-Paxton tells Paxton to protect Mara and orders him to kill Boyd.
+Meanwhile, Paxton (Sam Anderson) recovers from his coma and tells Mooney (William Gregory Lee) that Boyd will not be prosecuted for anything even if Mara (Karolina Wydra) changes her testimony.
+Paxton tells Mooney to protect Mara and orders him to kill Boyd.
 Secretly, Mara warns Boyd about this just as he and Duffy find out that Cyrus (Bill Tangradi) was involved in the shipment after telling a woman known as "Candy".

-Dewey (Damon Herriman) feels nervous, as now Daryl (Michael Rapaport) and Dylan (A. J. Buckley) are in Harlan.
+Dewey (Damon Herriman) feels nervous, as now Daryl (Michael Rapaport) and Danny (A. J. Buckley) are in Harlan.
 Daryl is interested in working with Dewey with his new fortune but is angered when he finds out that he bought Audrey's from Boyd for $250,000, which far exceeds its value and they could've used the money for a better bar.
 He tells Dewey to reclaim $100,000 from Boyd.
 Meanwhile, Raylan confronts Granger at his house, who claims that he didn't come for Raylan but for Alison, as he claims that she planted drugs, resulting in him losing custody of his son.
 Monroe deduces that his maid Gloria (Gabrielle Dennis) sent Granger so she could retrieve money from a safe that Duffy left in the mansion, so he sends her to the house to get it.